 Figure legends

 Figure 1.
 Dynamics of energy use and rodent community composition over time.
-Lines represent 6-month moving averages of energetic compensation (a), the ratio of energy use on exclosure plots to control plots (b), and the share of community energy use accounted for by kangaroo rats on control plots (c), and by C. baileyi (d), on control (gold) and exclosure (blue) plots.
+Lines represent the ratio of energy use on exclosure plots to control plots (a), 6-month moving averages of energetic compensation (b), and the share of community energy use accounted for by kangaroo rats on control plots (c), and by C. baileyi (d), on control (gold) and exclosure (blue) plots.
 Dotted vertical lines mark the boundaries between time periods used for statistical analysis.
 Horizontal lines are time-period estimates from generalized least squares (a, b) and generalized linear (c, d) models, and the semitransparent envelopes mark the 95% confidence or credible intervals.

 Figure 1